-Speira currently has 4,721 suppliers and business partners.
+Speira currently has 4552 suppliers and business partners.
 Speira has implemented Sphera Supply Chain Risk Management (SCRM) (see description below).
 Under SCRM, all suppliers are continuously monitored.
-Based on assessments, 893 critical suppliers have been identified.
-Of these, 93 suppliers have been hit in the "Image&Compliance" area with 302 alerts.
-Graphically presented as follows:
+Based on assessments, 783 critical suppliers have been identified.
+For 12 suppliers our screening tool has detected 23 issues that have been evaluated by procurement members.